joundso/in-browser-ide/README.md

    2. **Visual Studio Code** is now available at [`localhost:9000/app/vscode`](http://localhost:9000/app/vscode)

 4. This should be similar to what you can see now:
   ![IDEs running in the browser](./.img/browser_demo.png)

+5. Stop the environment by running `docker-compose down`.

 ## Advanced usage